 The Firm is consistently looking inward for barriers which may impede the retention of women, lawyers of color, LGBTQ lawyers and lawyers who are differently abled.
 In conjunction with this process, we have engaged in extensive education, including interactive and honest dialogue, regarding these issues.
 The Firm continues its strong commitment to diversifying its team members in order to operate a superior law firm that is reflective of the communities in which we live and work.

-Recognition of Locke Lord's Involvement
+Just a Sampling of Locke Lord's Involvement Includes:

-- Locke Lord has proudly achieved Mansfield Rule Certification 3.0 from Diversity Lab, recognizing the Firm for hitting targets designed to boost the representation of diverse lawyers – women, lawyers of color, LGBTQ+ lawyers and lawyers with disabilities – considered for recruitment, governance roles, equity partner promotions and inclusion in formal pitch presentations to clients.
+- Locke Lord proudly achieved Mansfield Rule Certification 3.0 from Diversity Lab, recognizing the Firm for hitting targets designed to boost the representation of diverse lawyers – women, lawyers of color, LGBTQ+ lawyers and lawyers with disabilities – considered for recruitment, governance roles, equity partner promotions and inclusion in formal pitch presentations to clients.

-- Locke Lord achieved a 100 percent rating in the Human Rights Campaign Foundation’s 2020 Corporate Equality Index for the fourth consecutive year, and Locke Lord predecessor firm Edwards Wildman earned a 100 percent rating for seven consecutive years from 2009-2015.
+- Locke Lord achieved a 100 percent rating in the Human Rights Campaign Foundation’s 2021 Corporate Equality Index for the fifth consecutive year, and Locke Lord predecessor firm Edwards Wildman earned a 100 percent rating for seven consecutive years from 2009-2015.
 A perfect score in this annual report evaluating policies and practices related to LGBTQ employees earns the Firm the distinction of being an employer of choice for LGBTQ employees.

-- Locke Lord has signed the CEO Action for Diversity & Inclusion™ CEO Pledge, which aims to rally the business community to advance diversity and inclusion within the workplace.
+- Locke Lord signed the CEO Action for Diversity & Inclusion™ CEO Pledge, which aims to rally the business community to advance diversity and inclusion within the workplace.

 - Locke Lord was recognized by the Leadership Council on Legal Diversity (LCLD) with the 2019 Top Performer designation and Compass Award, underscoring the Firm’s leadership in building a diverse workplace and a more inclusive legal profession.
 Top Performers are LCLD’s most active members, and the Compass Award recognizes engaged participants in its Fellows, Pathfinder and pipeline programs.